dabit3/lens-boilerplate/README.md

 ## Getting Started

+1. Go to [WalletConnect Dashboard](https://cloud.walletconnect.com/) and get a Project ID.

+2. Copy `.example.env.local` into a new file called `.env` and set your WalletConnect Project ID

-First, run the development server:
+3. Run the development server:

 ```bash
 npm run dev